algorand-devrel/tealscript-algokit-template/template_content/README.md

 ### Algokit

 This template assumes you have a local network running on your machine.
-The easiet way to setup a local network is with [algokit](https://github.com/algorandfoundation/algokit-cli) if you don't have Algokit or its dependencies installed locally you can open this repository in Gitpod via https://gitpod.io/new and pasting in your repository's URL.
+The easiet way to setup a local network is with [algokit](https://github.com/algorandfoundation/algokit-cli).
+If you don't have Algokit or its dependencies installed locally you can open this repository in a GitHub codespace via https://codespaces.new and choosing this repo.

 ### Build Contract